waynodiablo/Oystercard/further_javascript/01_note_model.md

 [Back to the Challenge Map](00_challenge_track.md)

 So far in the course, you've mostly built systems outside in.
 You've written a feature test.
-You've written unit tests to match the unit test failure.
+You've written unit tests to match the feature test failure.
 You written code that makes the unit tests pass.
 You've written code that makes the feature test pass.

 For this app, you won't take that approach.
 You'll focus on unit tests.
 You'll write tests for a unit (e.g. the object that represents a note).
 Then you'll implement the unit.
 You'll keep on going in this fashion all the way through building your app.
 There's a lot of new material in this week's curriculum.
 Focusing on unit tests will help you methodically write solid, expandable code.